A-da-m/A-da-m/README.md

 - [innatical.com](https://innatical.com)

 #### I'm for hire!
-#### If you are interested or want to contact me, feel free to reach out 👉 adam@atiktech.co
+#### If you are interested or want to contact me, feel free to reach out 👉 adam@a-da-m.me